North Korea Claims Zero Coronavirus Cases, But Experts Are Skeptical

 "Past epidemics that originated in China have always spread to North Korea, and vice versa," says Choi Jung-hoon, a North Korean neurologist who defected to South Korea in 2012.
 During the 2003 SARS epidemic and other disease outbreaks, he says, cases in North Korea often went unreported or underreported.

-"Given past examples, I cannot believe their announcement" claiming no coronavirus cases, says Choi, now a research professor at Korea University's Public Policy Research Institute in Seoul.
+"Given past examples, North Korea's official announcement that it has no patients cannot be trusted," says Choi, now a research professor at Korea University's Public Policy Research Institute in Seoul.

 Choi recalls working to contain an outbreak of scarlet fever in 2006 and 2007.
 His job was to look for infected passengers aboard North Korean trains.